 Leaving the Scene of the Accident

 The #1 thing you should never do is leave the accident scene.
 As much as you may be upset or worried about the crash, you cannot undo the damage done whether it was your fault or that of the other driver.
-You are legally required to stay put until medical personnel arrive and until police file an accident report.
+You are legally required to stay put until medical personnel arrives and until police file an accident report.
 If you leave the scene of an accident in Arizona, you may face criminal consequences.

 Failing to Call 911